-We loved hiking the Fairyland Loop Trail in Bryce Canyon National Park with it’s incredible views!
+We loved hiking the Fairyland Loop Trail in Bryce Canyon National Park with its incredible views!
 This hike is considered strenuous, but I highly recommend it if it’s within your abilities.
 It’s quieter than other hikes in Bryce Canyon, but no less scenic.
 Be sure to bring snacks, plenty of water, and a camera for all the stunning scenery along your adventure.

 A bit less traveled than Navajo and Queens Garden with the beautiful ‘Wall Street’ section, Fairyland Loop is a ‘can’t’ miss hike.
-It’s non-stop ever changing views with plenty to keep you entertained through the day.
+It’s non-stop ever changing views with plenty to keep you entertained throughout the day.
 We did this hike counterclockwise starting at Sunrise Point pictured above and really enjoyed hiking this way.

 It does mean you have the most ‘boring’ part of the hike along the rim of the canyon last.
-But it also means you can be down with the hoodoos and seeing all the things before the heat of the day.
+But it also means you can be down with the hoodoos and see all the things before the heat of the day.
 You can’t go wrong with this hike though, the landscape is gorgeous no matter which way you go.
 If you’re lucky enough to be there with 2 vehicles, you can leave one at Fairyland Point and skip the final rim section!